ro-i/time-sheet/README.md

 bugs/todo
 ---------
-I am not yet sure what happens if your computer uses a timezone different from Europe/Berlin.
+- I am not yet sure what happens if your computer uses a timezone different from Europe/Berlin.
+- If the contract spans more than 10 months, the x-axis labels of the bar diagram begin to overlap.